9 AI Search Trends That Will Reshape Algorithms in 2026

 2. Semrush: Premium Enterprise Features

-While positioned at a higher price point starting at $117 per month, Semrush offers enterprise-level capabilities that significantly exceed GA4’s functionality for data-driven SMEs willing to invest in comprehensive analytics.
+At $117 per month, Semrush offers enterprise-level capabilities that exceed GA4’s functionality for data-driven SMEs willing to invest in comprehensive analytics.

 Superior Capabilities:

-- AI Optimization (AIO) Platform: Enterprise-grade tracking across all major AI engines with custom enterprise pricing
+• AI Optimisation (AIO) Platform: Enterprise-grade tracking across all major AI engines with custom enterprise pricing

-- Advanced attribution modeling: More sophisticated than GA4’s limited attribution options
+• Advanced attribution modelling: More sophisticated than GA4’s limited attribution options

-- Content optimization tools: AI-powered content recommendations based on SERP analysis
+• Content optimisation tools: AI-powered content recommendations based on SERP analysis

 Semrush’s strength lies in its ability to combine traditional SEO metrics with advanced AI visibility tracking, providing SMEs with actionable insights for both current performance and future opportunities.